alvarotroya/gridwatch/DEVLOG.md

 structured and PostgreSQL scales very well within the expected load.

-Eventually, the database will probably become the bottleneck but we can deal with that later by sharding or using replicas or moving to something like DynamoDB or Cassandra.
+Eventually, the database will probably become the bottleneck but we can deal with that later.
+Possible solutions would be vertical scaling, sharding or eventually moving to a distributed DB like CockroachDB, Cassandra or DynamoDB.
+This is not something we should plan for at this stage.

 Docker compose came from GenAI.
 I just extracted the credentials to a `.env-example` file.

 ### Setting up the data model

-I decided to use an ORM for wase of use and developer ergonomics.
+I decided to use an ORM for ease of use and developer ergonomics.
 This allows me to reuse a lot of the logic for DB CRUD operations without having to write custom SQL queries which are not required for now.
 I am using SQLAlchemy and used GenAI to set up the code responsible for establishing a connection.
-Reason: the FastAPI documentation has removed the code snippet to set this up as they now favor `SQLModel`, an ORM package different than `SQLAlchemy`.
+Reason: the FastAPI documentation has replaced `SQLAlchemy` in favor of `SQLModel`, a wrapper of SQLAlchemy written by the FastAPI author.

 #### Adding stations

 Data model

 - Added a customer entity to separate data between different customers.
 Column is nullable for now for easier testing.
-Auth & RBAC is out of scope for now.
+Auth & RBAC are out of scope for now.
 - Kept all column types as Strings(=varchar 255) for simplicity.
 - For better UX, we should add an endpoint to produce address suggestions based